What Is A "Good" Credit Score?

-FICO® changes their credit scoring method on occasion and currently has over 50 credit score models that are used for different types of debts such as a mortgage, auto loans, or credit cards.
+FICO® changes their credit scoring method on occasion and currently has over 50 credit score models that are used for different types of debts such as mortgages, auto loans, or credit cards.

-The VantageScore was developed by the three major credit bureaus (Experian, Equifax, and TransUnion) and scores over 30 million more people than any other scoring system.
+The VantageScore was developed by the three major credit bureaus (Experian, Equifax, and TransUnion) in 2006 to rival FICO® and create a more consistent and easier-to-apply scoring model.

 Like the FICO® score, the VantageScore also changes their credit score models to accurately reflect a consumer’s financial history and takes several factors into consideration (in the order of most to least important):

 - The length and type of credit affect your score greatly.
-The longer you have had credit, the higher your score.
+The longer you have had credit, the higher your score will be.

 - Credit utilization, which divides your balance by your available credit.
 Consumers are encouraged to keep their utilization under 30%.